New Study On White Vs Brown Bread Has Surprising Results

 Advertisement

-For the study, published in the journal Cell Metabolism, the scientists analyzed the gut bacteria and levels of fat, cholesterol, glucose and essential minerals such as calcium and iron in 20 healthy volunteers.
+For the study, published in the journal Cell Metabolism, the scientists analysed the gut bacteria and levels of fat, cholesterol, glucose and essential minerals such as calcium and iron in 20 healthy volunteers.

 Half were asked to eat a higher-than-average amount of fresh wholewheat sourdough bread for a week, while the others were given the same amount of white bread.
 They were then given a two-week break before the two groups' diets were reversed.